Customer Relationship Management (CRMs) technologies are constantly evolving to meet the changing needs of salespeople and marketers.

 According to Salesforce & IDC Research, "AI associated with CRM activities will boost global business revenue from the beginning of 2017 to the end of 2021 by $1.1 trillion."

 The movement towards automated, touchless sales processes (that do not require human intervention) is well underway.
 Products and services with simple, well-defined pricing models can already be purchased without the help of a person, but AI-augmented ‘light-touch’ sales processes are now becoming more common, as well.
 This allows prospects to ask questions and receive pre-programmed responses, while intelligent routing systems connect prospects to a salesperson when a more substantive interaction becomes necessary.
 Sales enablement opportunities through targeted prospecting and automated Account Based Marketing (ABM) campaign abound as AI becomes more accessible.
-Chat tools will become more adept at moving leads down the funnel, too.
+Chatbots and related tools will become more adept at moving leads down the funnel, too.

 Forrester research found that customers who chat before making a purchase increase their average order value by 10%, and in average order value - for a "48% increase in revenue per chat hour and a 40% conversion rate."

 Marketers will also increasingly take advantage of Artificial Intelligence, or AI, as it is built into the functionality of more and more of these used to supplement lead qualification/routing, contact enrichment, increasingly more sophisticated chat tools, and first-touch sales communications.
+Some examples are: Zoho’s Zia, Drift’s Chatbot, HubSpot’s Messages tool, Nimble Prospector, and Base Marketplace.

 The Customer Relationship Management, or CRM, of tomorrow is a brand new animal.
 Technology is becoming more accessible, affordable, and SMB-friendly.
 Vendors are focusing on building platforms which increased performance over adaptability.
-Artificial Intelligence will touch your customer communication, ABM campaigns, and CRM data.
+Artificial Intelligence will touch your customer communications, ABM campaigns, and CRM data.

 Big changes are here, and big changes are coming.
 Chat with the team at Salted Stone to learn more.
 We'll help you plan ahead, train accordingly, and Deal With It.*